 But, as fiction is not just about how a story is made, but also about the process of selling it.
 That's why I look at women in fiction, or the politics of publishing, etc.

-(Honor At Stake, from Eternal Press, due September 1st -- subtle plug, subtle plug).
+(Honor At Stake, from Eternal Press, now #2 suggestion for best novel for Sad Puppies 4 -- subtle plug, subtle plug).

-That's why I've allowed my brain to be taken over by a parody universe that won't leave me alone.
-I mean, it's not like I can make money on Sad Puppies Bite Back, despite how popular it is.
+That's why I allowed my brain to be taken over by a parody universe that won't leave me alone.
+I mean, it's not like I can make money on Sad Puppies Bite Back yet, despite how popular it is.

-And yes, for the record, I cannot make money on it at this point.
-Can.
+Okay, I may not be able to make money on it at this point.
+May.
 Not.
 Why not?
-Because I use the real names of real people, like George RR Martin, and Scalzi, and the Haydens, David Gerrod, Moshe Feder, and additional psychos.
+Because I use the real names of real people, like George RR Martin, and Scalzi, and the Haydens, David Gerrold, Moshe Feder, and additional psychos.

 If it gets a Hugo Nomination?
 It's more than likely I will publish it.
 Why?
 Because it would be a Hugo nominated work, and I don't think anyone would want to draw attention to the fact that they are so thin-skinned, they can't take a joke.